Newberry Clinic (Community Paediatrics)

 - Assessment, diagnosis, liaison, co-ordination and clinics for children with Neurodisability, including developmental delay, Cerebral Palsy

-- ADHD and ASD Specialist Nursing Services
+- ADHD Specialist Nursing Services

 - Safeguarding Service, carrying out child protection medicals and clinics for Looked After Children